Home ยป Recipes ยป appetizers

 My Grandma’s Simple Bruschetta Recipe

 Bruschetta is easier than you think.
 Grab the few ingredients, give yourself 10 minutes, and you've got yourself a delicious Italian appetizer!
-It's no wonder it's considered Italy's #1 appetizer!
+It's no wonder it's considered Italy's number one appetizer!

 Servings: 10